sfc-gh-dcole/SnowConvertDDLExportScripts/Redshift/README.md

 RS_SECRET_ARN|The Secret ARN with your credentials.|Y
 SCHEMA_FILTER|SQL statement to filter the schemas you're interested in.
 By default the script ignores the `pg_catalog`, `pg_internal` and `information_schema` schemas.|N
 BATCH_WAIT|The only way provided by Redshift to get the code for procedures without losing parameters' precision is by executing `SHOW PROCEDURE <procedure>`.
 This means that we have to query each procedure one by one, which means that a lot of queries are sent to the database at the same time.
 If you're having issues with Maximum concurrent statements, you can increase this value to send the batches in a more controlled manner.
 This will increase extraction time considerably on databases with a big number of procedures.
 The default value is 0.2 seconds.|N
+THREADS|Amount of threads to use to extract the code for procedures once their queries have been completed.|N

 * After modifying these variables, execute the scripts and your DDL Code should be extracted.

 ## Notes

 * Since the procedures extraction needs to be made individually, on big workloads the process might take more than 30 minutes.
 This was tested on a database with 10.000 procedures on a single-node dc2.large cluster and it took approximately 40 minutes.
+To tackle this issue, multithreading has been applied to speed up this process.
+The amount of threads to be used can be specified with the `THREADS` parameter.
 * To avoid extracting a specific object, you can change the extension of the .sql file of the object you want to ignore.
 For example, if you want to avoid extracting procedures, rename the `procedure_ddl.sql` to `procedure_ddl.sql.ignore`.
 * These queries to extract the code were based on the queries on [this repository](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/AdminViews) and they were modified slightly or not at all.
 * Extracting the information from Redshift is performed asynchronously.
 This means that when an statement is sent to the database, the code will continue executing.
 For this there is a Timeout of 5 minutes to wait for a query to finish executing and it will check every 5 seconds if it's finished.
-There will be improvements on this part on the future.

 ## Reporting issues and feedback